moxiesuite/moxie-deployer/README.md

-# truffle-deployer
+# moxie-deployer
-Light deployment module for deploying Ethereum contracts
+Light deployment module for deploying Vapory contracts

 This package is in the process of being moved to its own module (here).
-For documentation, see the `deployer` section within the [Truffle migration documentation](http://truffleframework.com/docs/getting_started/migrations).
+For documentation, see the `deployer` section within the [Moxie migration documentation](http://moxie.vapory.co/docs/getting_started/migrations).

 # Testing